 For military students, Wright State offers such services as the Office of Veterans Affairs, Army and Air Force ROTC programs, roommate matching with other military students, an organization for student veterans, and a military-to-civilian transition course.

 To complete the Wright State application process, submit:

 - Application for Undergraduate Admissions

-- Official Transcripts from each college or university previously attended
+- Transcripts from each college or university previously attended

-- $30 application fee non-refundable application fee (one-time fee; not required if previously paid)
+- $30 application fee (one-time, non-refundable fee; not required if previously paid)

-- Official high school transcripts if you are one of the following:
+- High school transcripts if you are one of the following:

 - A high school graduate from 1986 or before who is transferring with less than nine semester hours (12 quarter hours).

 - A high school graduate from 1987 or after who is transferring with less than 30 semester hours (45 quarter hours)